caelcs/quarkus-template/README.md

 - ✅ Using Mocks
 - ✅ Use of Architecture Unit Test
 - ✅ Use of Wiremock for stubs
+- ✅ Use of GatLing for Stress Tests that can run against different environments

 Nice to have:

-- ❌ Define metrics for the endpoints
+- ❌ Define custom metrics for the endpoints
 - ❌ Resiliance4J for REST Clients
 - ❌ Pagination
 - ❌ Audit for tables
 - ❌ Events and outbox pattern
-- ❌ Use of GatLing for Stress Tests
 - ❌ Use of BDD